zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is August 6, 2024, let's keep going!
+Today is August 7, 2024, let's keep going!
 As the saying goes.
-Love for all, hatred for none. — Khalifatul Masih III
+Autumn is a second spring when every leaf is a flower. — Albert Camus